 Doom and gloom in a town that’s not a happy place.

 Happy Valley is a fictional country town, based on the town of Adaminaby in the Snowy Mountains area of Australia.
-The story follows some of the characters living in the town, a common theme being their restlessness, and need to go and live somewhere else.
+The story set in the 1930s follows some of the characters living in the town, a common theme being their restlessness, and need to go and live somewhere else.
 Among the characters are the Belpers at the bank, Ernest Moriarty the schoolteacher, Alys Browne the piano teacher, the Quongs, (storekeepers), and the Furlows (squatters).
 Newcomers Clem Hagan, (overseer at the Furlows), and Oliver Halliday, (the doctor) strain relations among the townspeople, and a violent event takes place.

 “Happy Valley flickers up into excitement when the autumn race meeting comes round, kindled by a sense of self-importance and craving for display that you feel a week or two before the arrival of these two days, the Friday and the Saturday, not to mention Friday night when they hold the dance at the School of Arts, or as the bills have it, the Grand Race Week Ball.”